Category Archives: Queen Victoria’s Household

 Victoria, Princess Royal with her father Prince Albert, 1841; Credit – Wikipedia

 In January 1842, Victoria, Princess Royal (Vicky), the 14-month-old eldest child of Queen Victoria and Prince Albert became ill and Clark was called in to examine her.
 Prince Albert had objected to Clark due to his terrible mishandling of the Lady Flora Hastings affair in 1839.
 Clark diagnosed Vicky’s illness as a minor ailment and, incorrectly as it turned out, prescribed calomel, a laxative, and then, a common medicine.
 Unknown at that time, calomel, which contained mercury chloride, was toxic.
 Vicky did not become better but rather became seriously ill.
 Albert confronted Victoria on the incompetence of the nursery staff.
 In a furious note to his wife, Albert wrote, “Dr. Clark has mismanaged the child and poisoned her with calomel and you have starved her.
 I shall have nothing more to do with it, take the child away and do as you like and if she dies you will have it on your conscience.”
-Vicky survived and Clark still remained in royal service.
+Vicky survived and Clark remained in royal service.

 The last moments of HRH the Prince Consort, Photo Credit: Wellcome Library, London

 Clark’s incompetence even occurred as Prince Albert was on his deathbed.
 In late November 1861, Albert complained of shoulder, leg, back, and stomach pain and could not eat or sleep.
 Clark had been in semi-retirement since 1860 and William Jenner had been appointed Physician-in-Ordinary in 1861.
 Both Clark and Jenner examined Albert and then assured Victoria that Albert would be better in two or three days.
-Lord Palmerston, the Prime Minister, had no faith in Clark at all and wanted other doctors called in.
+Lord Palmerston, the Prime Minister, had no faith in Clark and wanted other doctors called in.
 Queen Victoria refused to doubt Clark’s competence.

 However, Albert’s condition continued to worsen.
 Knowing Clark’s nature to please his patients, it is possible that he decided to conceal the serious nature of Albert’s condition but he was also clearly incompetent.
-On December 9, 1861, Jenner, who was an expert on typhoid fever, finally said that Albert had typhoid fever.
+On December 9, 1861, Dr. Jenner, an expert on typhoid fever, finally said Albert had typhoid fever.
 Victoria continued to hope for a recovery and on December 11, she was finally told of Albert’s dismal prognosis.
 At 10:50 PM on December 14, 1861, Albert died in the presence of his wife and five of their nine children.
 Although Jenner diagnosed Albert’s final illness as typhoid fever, Albert’s modern biographers have argued that the diagnosis is incorrect.
 Albert had been complaining of stomach pains for two years and this may indicate that he died of some chronic disease, perhaps Crohn’s disease, kidney failure, or cancer.
-It is possible that Clark’s incompetence in the years preceding Albert’s death had a role to play in the failure of Albert’s health.
+It is possible that Clark’s incompetence in the years preceding Albert’s death played a role in the failure of Albert’s health.

 Sir James Clark, 1867; Photo Credit – Wikipedia